Keep Your Home Air Safe During Renovation Projects

-The springtime is the perfect season to plan home renovation projects.
+The springtime is the perfect season to plan home renovations.
 From minor updates such as replacing the vanity in your bathroom to major renovations such as an entire kitchen remodel, it is extremely important to make sure your home air quality isn’t compromised during these projects.

-Follow these steps outlined below to make sure your renovation isn’t contaminating your home air:
+make sure your renovation Projects aren’t contaminating your air

 The best protection against construction dust and dangerous airborne particles is to have containment measures and remediation equipment in place.
 Have air purifiers running around the clock to filter your air.
 Make sure all air ducts are covered in the renovation areas.
 High quality air purifiers should suffice for smaller home renovations or do-it-yourself projects.
 This equipment can be rented from a local home improvement store.
 Make sure that you change the filters frequently and leave them running during the entire duration of your project.